rotundasoftware/modui-base/README.md

 * Automatically cleans up (i.e. removes) subviews when a parent view is removed

 ### Messages
 ModuiBase discourages the use of traditional Backbone events in favor of a more structured way to communicate between views that helps enforce encapsulation.
 Instead of events being triggered, "messages" are "spawned" by a view and passed up the DOM hierarchy.
 Messages are similar to DOM events but exist only in and for the "view layer" of abstraction, and do not bubble by default.
-As a result, the set of messages that are emitted from a view is limited and well defined, and lateral or global dependencies that complicate component reuse are avoided.
+As a result, the set of messages that are emitted from a view is limited and well defined, and lateral or global dependencies that interfere with component reuse are largely avoided.

 Use `view.spawn( messageName, data )` to spawn a message.